Smile-SA/webstat/README.md

 This python module wrapped in a debian package enables users to inspect and export the http traffic.

 It provides 2 modes: Sniff and Analyze, users can choose which suits them best.
-The Analyze mode will provide an interactive terminal where the user can choose and export a report of http traffic while Sniff mode will inspect the traffic in real time and expose them to prometheus so the data can be analyzed in time series database.
+The Analyze mode will provide an interactive terminal where the user can choose and export http traffic as metrics over Prometheus, while Sniff mode will inspect entire traffic in real time and expose them to prometheus so the data can be analyzed in a time series database.

 ## Features ##